ducafecat/strapi-documentation-chinese/docs/user-docs/latest/content-manager/configuring-view-of-content-type.md

 ::: tip 注意
 The configurations only apply to the list view of the collection type from which the settings are accessed (i.e. disabling the filters or search options for a collection type will not automatically also disable these same options for all other collection types).
 <br>
 Note also that the explanations below explain how to permanently configure which fields are displayed in the table of the list view of your collection type.
-It is also possible to configure the displayed fields temporarily (see [Introduction to content manager](../content-manager/introduction-to-content-manager.md)).
+It is also possible to configure the displayed fields temporarily (see [引言 to content manager](../content-manager/introduction-to-content-manager.md)).
 :::

 ![Settings of a list view in the Content Manager](../assets/content-manager/content-manager_settings-list-view.png)